yunpengn/Wholesale-Cassandra/README.md

 ## Run Project on Server

 - Clone the repository by `git clone git@github.com:yunpengn/Wholesale-Cassandra.git`.
-- Run command `./start.sh run xact_filename` where `xact_filename` is the path of input transaction file.
+- Run command `./start.sh run xact_filename consistency_level` where `xact_filename` is the path of input transaction file and `consistency_level` is the consistency level.

 ## Create Schema & Import Data